Be still and know that I am God.

 Cincinnati, OH 45224

-The meditation practice takes place just inside the main entrance in the gathering hall outside the sanctuary.
+Our meeting takes place just inside the main entrance in the gathering hall outside the sanctuary.
 The room is handicap accessible.